Amareteklay/quteba/README.md

 - I followed [these steps](https://medium.com/analytics-vidhya/provisioning-a-test-postgresql-database-on-heroku-for-your-django-app-febb2b5d3b29) to run the first unittest.
 - I also used [this tutrial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Testing#overview) as an example and to copy and adapt code for testing views.
 - I took this [Female avatar](https://www.iconspng.com/uploads/female-avatar/female-avatar.png) and this [Male avatar](https://www.w3schools.com/howto/img_avatar.png), and used them as profile images for a test users.
+- In some pages where the content is small, the footer would hang in the middle of the page.
+I followed [these tips](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) to keep the footer at the bottom of the page even when there no enough content.

 ## Acknowledgements